Types of Paints and Stains for Concrete Floors

 Freshen up your concrete, basement or garage floor with a stain or a new layer of paint.
 Applying paint or stain to the floors outside your main living areas can keep them looking finished and clean for extended periods without extra care.
-This guide will explain the differences between epoxy, paint and stain, as well as which surfaces can handle each product.
+This guide will explain the differences between epoxy and stain.
+It will also discuss the best floor paint for your needs, as well as which surfaces can handle each product.

 When applying a floor coating, it is important to find a paint or stain formulated for the area and type of surface.
-For example, unlike paint and stain used indoors, products for outdoor application are made to withstand more extreme temperatures and harsher wear.
-A coating made for basement floors may not offer the protection and have the resilience needed to coat a garage floor.
+Products for outdoor application, like concrete paint, are made to withstand more extreme temperatures and harsher wear.
+A coating made for basement floors may not serve as the best garage floor coating.
+It may not offer the protection and have the resilience needed to coat a garage floor.

 There are three main types of floor coatings: paint, stain and epoxy.
 Each type of floor coating has its own benefits, best surface applications and best application techniques.

-Tip: When working with any type of floor coating, ensure you have plenty of ventilation, and keep children and pets away from the affected area until the coating has completely dried and any fumes have dissipated.
+Tip: When working with any type of floor coating, ensure you have plenty of ventilation.
+Keep children and pets away from the affected area until the coating has completely dried and any fumes have dissipated.

-The paint formulated for floors, whether wood or concrete, are generally oil- or latex-based paints.
+The paints formulated for floors, whether wood or concrete, are generally oil- or latex-based paints.

-Of the two types of floor paints, latex paint is best for garages and oil paint is best for porches and patios.
+Of the two types of floor paints, latex paint is the best garage floor coating option, and oil paint the is best for concrete porches and patios.